oppia/oppia-web-developer-docs/Get-help.md

   * which files have to be modified, or
   * if your approach towards the solution is correct

   Then ask for help by commenting with your doubt/suggested approach on the issue page itself.
-If you don’t get any response within **24 hours**, you can drop a message on the [gitter](https://gitter.im/oppia/oppia-chat#) chat too.
+If you don’t get any response within **24 hours**, you can drop a message on [GitHub Discussions](https://github.com/oppia/oppia/discussions/categories/q-a-contacting-folks) too.

 * If you want to have a discussion on your approach, but aren’t ready to make a PR yet, you can create a [public gist](https://gist.github.com/) and include the link to it in your question.
 It’s always better to see the code you are talking about!

 * **Avoid asking for help from people via emails or direct messaging.** We encourage everyone to ask for help on a common channel so that whoever sees your query first can help you or guide you how to take your query forward.
-Note that directing questions to your mentor is fine.

   * Comment on the issue page or the PR if your question is very specific.

-  * Use the [gitter chat](https://gitter.im/oppia/oppia-chat#) if your question is not issue-specific.
+  * Use [GitHub Discussions](https://github.com/oppia/oppia/discussions) if your question is not issue-specific.